Robert-van-Engelen/Forth500/manual.md

 Note that Forth500 includes an `FRAND` floating point random number generator, see [floating point arithmetic](#floating-point-arithmetic).

+As an example application of `rand`, let's simulate a Galton board with 400 balls and as much as 100 levels of pegs:

+    400 VALUE balls     \ number of balls to drop
+    100 VALUE levels    \ levels of pegs on the board 120 VALUE middle    \ starting point on the screen

+Dropping a ball in the board means going left or right at each peg on the board, performing a random walk:

+    : random-walk   ( n n -- n ) 0 DO rand 1 AND 2* 1- + LOOP ;

+Balls accumulate at the bottom on top of eachother:

+    : accumulate    ( n -- ) 0 BEGIN 2DUP GPOINT?
+0= WHILE 1+ REPEAT 1- GPOINT ;

+Each ball drops from the middle, makes a random walk, and accumulates making a click sound:

+    : drop-ball     middle levels random-walk accumulate 100 10 BEEP ;

+The program repeats for all balls:

+    : Galton        0 GMODE!
+PAGE balls 0 DO drop-ball LOOP S" done" PAUSE ;

 ### SQRT

 The square root of a number is approximated with Newton's method.
 Forth500